Hernán Büchi

-Hernán Alberto Büchi Buc (/es-419/; born March 6, 1949) is a Chilean economist who served as minister of finance of the Pinochet dictatorship.
+Hernán Alberto Büchi Buc (/es-419/; born March 6, 1949) is a Chilean economist who served as minister of finance of the Military government of Chile (1973–90).
 In 1989 he ran unsuccessfully for president with support of Chilean right-wing parties.

 Early life

 Büchi was born into a Roman Catholic family of Swiss, German and Croatian descent who settled in Iquique.
 He studied at Instituto Nacional General José Miguel Carrera of Santiago.
 After receiving a diploma in mining at the University of Chile he went to the U.S. and earned an MBA from Columbia University in 1975.
 Despite this fact, he is often mentioned together with the Chicago Boys who studied economics at the University of Chicago, because he represents similar neoliberal market positions.

 In 1975, Hernán Büchi began as a consultant of the Secretary of Economics, Pablo Baraona, and as a chair of the board of directors of the state-owned sugar refiner Industria Azucarera Nacional.
 In 1978, he joined the board of the state-owned telephone company Compañía de Teléfonos.